For many, Physics is one of the toughest subjects to grasp, let alone master.

 Geophysics is a very broad field.
 With areas extending (but not limited to) seismology (the study of earthquakes), marine physics, and meteorology (the study of the atmosphere, focusing on areas such as daily weather forecasting and climate change), you have plenty of options for specialization (and of course, more job opportunities).

 With the current focus on climate change and reduction of greenhouse gas emissions, opportunities for physicists in the renewable energy sector are on the rise, especially in oil and gas companies.
 Branching out into renewable alternatives like solar and wind energy, these companies invest heavily in research and development.
-This, of course. makes them potential employers for physics graduates.
+This, of course, makes them potential employers for physics graduates.
 In this field, you will find yourself working and collaborating with other scientists and engineers in developing new, systematic, and functional ways of generating Earth’s energy more efficiently and cost-effectively.

 It is wrong to think that physicists are only good with numbers and equations.
 Many of them are good with words, too!
-Science journalism involves presenting scientific information into a form that is understandable by the general public without losing its scientific accuracy.
+Science journalism involves presenting scientific information in a form that is understandable by the general public without losing its accuracy.
 This job greatly benefits from having a degree in any scientific field or a master’s degree in science communication, especially for publishing and editorial jobs for scientific journals.

 Obtaining a Physics degree can be really challenging and occasionally painful.
 However, with a Physics degree on your resume, the world is practically your oyster.
 Whether you’re still completing your degree or considering a future as a Physics major, one thing matters.
 Should you decide to pursue Physics, finish it.
 Trust us: Big opportunities await you. — MF